segmentstream-com/segmentstream-com.github.io/_docs/for-developer/naming.md

 ### <a name="1"></a>How to name variables
 ------
-The DigitalDataManager is based on the digitalData standard, which is a multilevel object with a nested structure.
+The SegmentStream is based on the digitalData standard, which is a multilevel object with a nested structure.
 All objects of the first level are defined by the standard and can not be changed:

 * website
 * page